Nicolas-M-Wong/Upscale/Class_version_python/README.md

 This version of the program is fully usable but lacks some of the features that you can found in the function/libraries version of the code.
 The main features that are lacking are the absence of wavelet/CSR compression, sharpness improvement.

 The program might get stuck at 99% on one of the matrix calculus.
-I couldn't find the reason as it occures very rarely.
+I couldn't find the reason as it occures very rarely (I have seen it only twice).
 If it happens to you just need to do a keyboard interrupt and restart the program.
 The next execution should be fine.